Shaunard Harts

-Shaunard Trudell Harts (born August 4, 1978) is an American former professional football safety in the National Football League (NFL).
-He played for the Kansas City Chiefs from 2001 to 2004.
+Shaunard Trudell Harts (born August 4, 1978) is an American former professional football player who was a safety for the Kansas City Chiefs of the National Football League (NFL) from 2001 to 2004.
+He played college football for the Boise State Broncos.

 Born and raised in Pittsburg, California; Shaunard excelled at basketball and football while attending Pittsburg High School.
-Although he played as a safety at Boise State and in the NFL, Shaunard starred as a wide receiver in high school.
+Although he played as a safety at Boise State University and in the NFL, Shaunard starred as a wide receiver in high school.
 He was selected in the seventh round of the 2001 NFL draft, as was fellow Pittsburg native, Joe Tafoya.